 Born in Buenos Aires, Argentina, in 1969.

-He is currently working on a new editorial project, Africa in the Americas, which documents the Afrodescendant cultures on the American continent.
+He is currently working on a new editorial project, Africa in the Americas, which documents the Afro-descendant cultures on the American continent.
 He has traveled to 18 countries for this project.

-He spends part of the year in Bali, Indonesia, documenting the lives and cultures of minority tribes in Asia, and working toward a long-term book project, Tribal People of Asia.
+His last projects work is documenting the lives and cultures of minority tribes in Asia, and working toward a long-term book project, Tribal People of Asia.